bulwark-crypto/bulwark-explorer/README.md

 `yarn run cron:peer` - gather the list of peers and their IP information.

+## Test
+`yarn run test:client` - will run the client side tests.

+`yarn run test:server` - will test the rpc connection, database connection, and api endpoints.

 ## TODO
-- Tests!!!
+- Tests!!! - write those tests!
-- API endpoints
+- API endpoints - complete endpoints and add compatibility with `https://github.com/iquidus/explorer` endpoints.
-- FE services
+- FE services - connect with api.
-- FE UI
+- FE UI - complete components and style.
+- Install script that will setup `config.js`.